NicolasEhrhardt/NFL-predict/README.md

     $  chmod ug+x svmPred.R
     $  ./svmPred.R

 The R script plots the confusion matrix when training on the full training set.
-It also plots the training and dev error, and enables you to save the model into a file. (all of these options can be enabled/disable in the beginning of the script).
+It also plots the training and dev error, and enables you to save the model into a file (so as not to have to train it again). (all of these options can be enabled/disable in the beginning of the script).

+nb: R is using Liblinear which will be installed the first time you run the script, it is the intended behavior.